-Research shows that diabetics have a heightened risk of developing various eye conditions, including diabetic retinopathy.
+Research shows that diabetics have a heightened risk of developing various eye conditions.
+Visual Health and Surgical helps to fight vision loss by providing diabetic retinopathy treatment in Palm Springs, FL.
 This eye disease, which occurs as a result of uncontrolled diabetes, can cause blurred or double vision, and if left untreated, permanent vision loss.

 By properly managing their diabetes and regularly visiting their eye doctor for eye exams, patients can lower their risk of developing diabetic retinopathy.
 Patients who have been diagnosed with diabetic retinopathy have several options for managing the condition.
-The board certified ophthalmologists at Visual Health are trained and skilled experts in diagnosing and managing diabetic retinopathy.
+Reach out to us to schedule a diabetic retinopathy eye exam soon.
+Our Doctors are trained and skilled experts in diagnosing and managing diabetic retinopathy.
 If you have diabetes, we encourage you to schedule a consultation with us for regular eye care.

 What Causes Diabetic Retinopathy?

 Diabetic retinopathy occurs when the blood vessels in the retina are weakened and damaged.
 Initially, high blood sugar levels as a result of diabetes cause blood vessels to leak.
 This in turn causes swelling in the retina and vision loss.
 As the disease progresses, retinal vessels close, prompting new, abnormal blood vessels to grow.
 This can ultimately lead to severe vision loss with bleeding, scar tissue growth and retinal detachment.